TC is the name of a chemotherapy combination that includes:

 - docetaxel (also called Taxotere)

 It is a treatment for breast cancer.

 These chemotherapy drugs destroy quickly dividing cells, such as cancer cells.

 You have taxotere and cyclophosphamide into your bloodstream (intravenously).

-- You have cyclophosphamide as a drip into your bloodstream over 30 to 60 minutes
+- You have cyclophosphamide as a slow injection into your vein.